Hulidex/k8s_automated_deployment/README.md

 If you want to deploy the cluster using my automation the following requisites are mandatory:

-- 2-4 machines shipped with Ubuntu 22.04 and able to communicate with each other
+- 2-4 machines shipped with Ubuntu 22.04, cable to communicate with each other
-    - The same username and password are configured for SSH into all the nodes.
+    - The same username and password are configured for SSH into all the nodes (Yes, I know this is not a good practice, but we're in a lab trying to learn k8s fundamentals...)
     - SSH is configured to accept authentication using username and password
-- Machines should be accessible from the host that is running ansible.
+- Machines should be accessible from the host that is running the ansible playbook.
 Alternatively, you can configure a bastion set up, which consist on configure only one machine to be accessible from the host that is running ansible, and we use that machine as proxy to connect to the rest of them.